anoobbava/anoobbava.github.io/source/_posts/2018-06-28-deployment-using-mina.markdown

 ```
 {% img /images/mina/10.png 600 100 %}

-ah!, we got another error, that error comes because there is no database
+ah!, we got another error.

-configured.It is possible to create the database from the mina tool;but we will
+That error comes because there is no database configured.
+It is possible to create the database from the mina tool;but we will
 do via console and we will explain that in another blog.

 {% img /images/mina/11.png 900 400 %}